Pennsylvanians help with Hurricane Dorian relief efforts

 The Red Cross says because of the uncertainty of the storm, being flexible about response efforts to meet everyone’s needs is key.

-“We interface with elected officials and community leaders and we really leverage their local knowledge so it helps give us situational awareness and then we can better deliver the mission and get services out to the people in the affected communities,” said Roaten.
+“We interface with elected officials and community leaders and we really leverage their local knowledge so it helps give us situational awareness and then we can better deliver the mission and get services out to the people in the affected communities,” Roaten said.

 Roaten has been deployed to help with relief efforts for six different disasters.